 - Schools will likely not allow kids to bring a spritzer bottle full of water, but do carry one to outdoor school and sports events for instant cool.
 Check out the Misty Mate, a portable mist system.
 I used to bring these to my kids’ swim meets, and in the middle of a hot Phoenix summer, they worked great.

-- Add a squeeze of a lemon or orange to your bottle of water to add a bit of flavor and Vitamin C.
+- Add a squeeze of a lemon or orange to your bottle of water to add a bit of flavor and Vitamin C or a packet of Liquid IV for electrolytes.

 - Get each kid their own color-coded water bottle.
-I prefer these over the store-bought bottled water, simply because they can be refilled thousands of times.
+I prefer these over the store-bought bottled water, simply because they can be refilled thousands of times, and unlike the standard 16.9 ounce plastic water bottle, kids can immediately tell theirs apart from everyone else’s.

 - Kids should drink plenty of tepid-to-cool water.
 Ice water can cause stomach cramps when a child is overheated.
 Add a few slices of strawberries, apples, and other fruit for an instant hydrating treat.